scikit-hep/uproot3/README.rst

     wget http://scikit-hep.org/uproot/examples/Zmumu.root
     wget http://scikit-hep.org/uproot/examples/HZZ.root

-Open each of the files; uproot presents them as dict-like objects with ROOT names and objects as keys and values.
+Open each of the files; uproot presents them as ``dict``-like objects with ROOT names and objects as keys and values.
 (The "cycle number" after the semicolon can usually be ignored.)

 .. code-block:: python

+    >>> import uproot
     >>> uproot.open("Zmumu.root").keys()
     ['events;1']
     >>> uproot.open("HZZ.root").keys()
     ['events;1']

-Since the file acts as a dict, access the TTrees with square brackets.
-TTrees are also dict-like objects, with branch names and branches as keys and values.
+Since the file acts as a ``dict``, access the TTrees with square brackets.
+TTrees are also ``dict``-like objects, with branch names and branches as keys and values.
 (Hint: ``allkeys()`` lists branches recursively, if they're nested.)

 .. code-block:: python